-- Continue the Village Settlement's legacy of accessible, high quality housing There is a strong aspiration in the village community to continue to provide accessible housing, including for aging people, within the village.
+- Continue the Village Settlement's legacy of accessible, high quality housing.
+There is a strong aspiration in the village community to continue to provide accessible housing, including for aging people, within the village.
 The hope is to be an exemplar village in terms of accessibility.
-The community is keen to encourage providers of this sort of home to consider the village as an ideal location for accessible dwellings and homes for the elderly. - Continue the tradition of good sports facilities Papworth Everard has enviable open sports pitches, a further legacy of the VIIIage Settlement.
+The community is keen to encourage providers of this sort of home to consider the village as an ideal location for accessible dwellings and homes for the elderly. - Papworth Everard has enviable open sports pitches, a further legacy of the VIllage Settlement.
 New excellent quality sports provision would be welcomed in the village to continue and further this legacy, selected to expand enhance and complement the existing provision.
 The parish council is pursuing new sports facilities and the village community would welcome further additions to its existing provision. - Strategy needed for vacant or derelict sites throughout the village